What are Integrated Marketing Communications?

 The source, the message, and the system.

-Every company or business that implements/ is planning to implement an integrated marketing plan must take into consideration the variables mentioned above to design a compelling and successful integrated marketing campaign.
+Every company or business that implements/ is planning to implement an integrated marketing communication plan must take into consideration the variables mentioned above to design a compelling and successful campaign.

 To do that marketers (like us) need to how each variable interacts with the consumer’s response.
 How?
 We use the Persuasion Matrix.
 The matrix has two sets of variables.